randyjama/mp1/README.md

 You will have to implement the required methods in this package.
 The exact file where you will write code is `StringUtility.java`.
 The methods that you will have to implement will have a comment that starts with `TODO`.
 You may also notice that Eclipse marks up these comments in a special manner near the line numbers.

 Implement the methods requested.
 You should find this part of the task easy if you are comfortable with iterative structures (`for` loops, for example) and conditional structures (`if` statements) in a language like C. Remember to read the Java documentation for `String`.

+You can test your work by selecting the testcases in the `src/test/java` folder and running them as JUnit tests.
+These are the tests we will use to evaluate your submission and proper implementations that pass all these tests will get full credit.
+(You will not get credit for hard-coded programs that only pass these tests.)

 ## Submitting your work